 However, the book I had in mind was Philosopher’s Stone/Sorcerer’s Stone.

 OotP was a retread of the same underlying story as Book 1.

 And, for that matter, I think if someone did a reread of OotP specifically with this kind of thing in mind, they might find a few more examples of adaptive reuse that I have missed.
 Rowling appears to have definitely and quite deliberately recycled elements from PS/SS in OotP.
 She’s certainly reused the basic situation, hell, she has reused the whole damned plotline!

 And yes, quite a few of these elements have been used more than once in other books over the course of the series.
 But once you give the matter any kind of serious examination, Book 5 is definitely “The Return of the Scam”.

 Which first led me to wonder whether the suspected connection between CoS and HBP was that HBP would turn out to be a similar CoS redux, rerunning the underlying plot, even though it retains none of CoS’s basic story.
 And for that matter, it led me to go on to wonder whether Book 7 would be a replay of PoA.

 • • • •

 And it turned out that insofar as my suspicions about HBP went, in the main, I was right.
-But I was also wrong, as well.
-HBP certainly does not reuse the plotline of CoS.
+But I was also completely wrong, as well.
+HBP definitely does not reuse the plotline of CoS.